 Often, the cushions on your patio furniture become waterlogged from rain.
 This can result in a very soggy bottom.
 Additionally, mold and mildew also result from spongy pillows.
 This is terrible for your health and your furniture.
 Buying the right kind of cushion will go a long way toward preserving patio furniture set (and your pants!).

-There’s only one recommendation to make here: buy patio cushions constructed of quick-drying foam.
+There’s only one recommendation to make here: buy patio cushions constructed of quick-drying foam (lest you have to worry about getting rid of the smell).
 This miracle foam is made for the outdoors and is built to allow water to flow right through.
 Because it’s porous, it dries exponentially faster than it’s non-weatherproof cousins.
 You’ll still have to let the wet cushions sun-bathe after a good rainfall.
 However, you won’t have to wait nearly as long!